 (d) online in accordance with the Lotteries Commission (Internet Entries) Rules 2010,

-and by paying the appropriate amount calculated using the formula set out in Schedule 1.
+and by paying the appropriate amount calculated using the formula set out in Schedule 1 or 2A.

 (1A) A person may enter Oz lotto by redeeming a promotional coupon and, in that case, may be required to pay less than the amount payable under subrule (1).